In a nutshell, I believe:

 With all that being said, now I’ll tell you why I don’t go to church anymore!

 I have chosen to no longer attend church!
 I know some of you may be thinking, “She doesn’t go to church?
 She must not really be a Christian!”
-Well, I hate to disappoint some of you, but I can assure you that I am.
+Well, I hate to disappoint you, but I can assure you that I am a follower of Jesus.
 I love Jesus!
 I couldn’t survive without Him!!
-I believe that He suffered and died on the cross and then rose again so that I and others who choose to believe in Him could live in heaven with Him forever!
+I believe that He suffered and died on the cross and then rose again so I and others who choose to believe in Him could live in heaven with Him forever!

-I am also reasonably certain that some of you are thinking that I may be skipping church because I am angry at God for letting my daughter suffer with brain cancer and disabilities.
-Once again, you can rest assured that I didn’t quit attending church because I’m mad at God.
-Although honestly, I must confess that over the course of the last twelve years I have had periods of being both mad at God and at other Christians from time to time!
+I am also reasonably certain that some of you are thinking I may be skipping church because I am angry at God for letting my daughter suffer with brain cancer and disabilities.
+Once again, you can rest assured, I didn’t quit attending church because I’m mad at God.
+Although honestly, I must confess, ever since Bethany was diagnosed with a brain tumor I have had periods of being both mad at God and at other Christians from time to time!

 I don’t go to church anymore because doing so is just too difficult for me.
 My own disability makes me tired and in pain!
 It’s really hard for me to physically sit, stand, or walk for any length of time.
 It’s also really hard to physically handle my daughter’s seizures and meltdowns anywhere other than at home.

 While sitting on the couch in the church foyer every Sunday, I quickly found myself feeling obligated to help and control all the little children who were running around unsupervised during services.
-Yet in so doing I was leaving Bethany unattended for short moments when for example, I helped a little one in the bathroom.
-My brief absences placed Bethany in possible danger if she should happen to have a seizure while unattended.
+Yet, in so doing I was leaving Bethany unattended for short moments of time, when for example, I helped a little one in the bathroom.
+Because of Bethany’s uncontrolled and unpredictable seizure disorder, those brief absences were placing Bethany in possible danger.

 Some of you may be wondering why I don’t take turns attending church with my other family members or why we don’t just leave her at home with a sitter while the rest of us go to church.
 Well, first of all I don’t mind being the one who stays home- all the time.
 My husband is a very social creature and thrives on being part of a group.
-I am not and do not, and so I have chosen to be the one who stays home with her.
-I don’t want my husband or children to miss out on anything so that I can go!
+Socializing and being part of a group is not important to me, so I have chosen to be the one who stays home with her.
+I don’t want my husband or children to miss out on anything so I can go!
 Neither do I want to give my other children any reason to resent having a sister like Bethany.

 As for getting someone to sit with Bethany at home while the rest of us go…It’s simply not an option.
 There isn’t anyone available for that.
 Respite workers are hard to come by and most do not want to work Sundays.
 We don’t have any extended family members nearby that could help either.
 And anyway, I couldn’t go to church and leave Bethany at home!
 I just couldn’t!